{{ result.summaryTitle }}

 FAQ:

-Should I use source count or aggregate EPS?
+Should I use device count or aggregate EPS?

-Use Measured aggregate EPS when a collector, parser, or SIEM input already reports the sustained rate for the store being sized.
-Use Devices and EPS per device when planning starts from inventory and average source behavior.
+Use Measured aggregate EPS when the collector or SIEM reports the exact stream being sized.
+Use Devices and EPS per device when planning a new fleet, a new tenant, or a source group that does not yet have a reliable total rate.

 Glossary: